nus-cs2030s/2324-s2/docs/02-type.md

 The type that a variable is assigned when we declare the variable is also known as the _compile-time type_.
 During the compilation, this is the only type that the compiler is aware of.
 The compiler will check if the compile-time type matches when it parses the variables, expressions, values, and function calls, and throw an error if there is a type mismatch.
 This type-checking step helps to catch errors in the code early.

 !!! important "Types on Variable"
     An important distinction between dynamic and static type is where the type gets **attached** to.
-In static typing, the type is attached to the _variable_ such that the variable can only store values of that particular type (_or its subtype as you will see later_).
-In fact, in Java, the type that is attached to a variable is the _declared_ type (_i,e., the type written in the variable declaration also commonly known as compile-time type_).
+In static typing, the type is attached to the _variable_ such that the variable can only store values of that particular type (or its subtype as you will see later).
+In fact, in Java, the type that is attached to a variable is the _declared_ type (_i,e._, the type written in the variable declaration also commonly known as compile-time type).

     On the other hand, in a dynamically typed language, the type is attached to the _value_.
 In other words, a variable can store anything but we can know what the type is because the type can be queried from the value.